dimastatz/dimastatz.github.io/posts/deep-signal/README.md

 This increase in data volume, fueled by the rise of remote communication methods, highlights the wide-ranging importance of video and audio analysis technologies.

 ## Problem Statement
-As demand increases, numerous multimedia processing frameworks have emerged.
-Among the most renowned are FFmpeg, OpenCV, and GStreamer, each providing extensive toolsets for manipulating and analyzing multimedia content.
-However, these frameworks cannot serve as centralized hubs for real-time analysis of video and data, necessitating the development of frameworks that can be easily consumed by application developers and create production-ready, scalable services.
-Ideally, such frameworks should be easy to use from different programming languages and scalable through a well-known data processing platform.
-TensorFlow and PyTorch, recognized for their machine learning capabilities, also offer features for processing audio and video data, particularly for tasks such as recognition and classification.
-Furthermore, VLC media player and MEncoder supply libraries and APIs for integrating multimedia functionalities into applications, with VLC boasting support for a broad spectrum of formats and MEncoder specializing in encoding files into diverse formats.
-However, the challenge remains in finding frameworks that fulfill the need for centralized, real-time analysis while being easily consumable by developers and capable of creating scalable, production-ready services.
+The increasing demand for multimedia processing has led to the emergence of numerous frameworks such as FFmpeg, OpenCV, and GStreamer, offering extensive toolsets for manipulating and analyzing multimedia content.
+However, these frameworks lack the capability to function as centralized hubs for real-time video and data analysis, highlighting the need for the development of frameworks that are easily accessible to application developers and can generate scalable, production-ready services.
+Ideally, such frameworks should offer ease of integration across different programming languages and scalability through integration with established data processing platforms.
+Despite the capabilities of TensorFlow, PyTorch, VLC media player, and MEncoder in processing audio and video data, there persists a challenge in finding frameworks that can efficiently meet the requirements for centralized, real-time analysis while ensuring ease of adoption and scalability for developers.

+## Objectives